RSG-Group/hyper-background/README.md

 [![dependencies Status](https://david-dm.org/RSG-Group/hyper-background/status.svg?style=flat-square)](https://david-dm.org/RSG-Group/hyper-background) [![devDependencies Status](https://david-dm.org/RSG-Group/hyper-background/dev-status.svg?style=flat-square)](https://david-dm.org/RSG-Group/hyper-background?type=dev)

 :milky_way: Change the background of your Hyper terminal!
-Technically the first plugin and the only easy way to do this :stuck_out_tongue_closed_eyes:
+Technically the first plugin and the whole and sole easy way to do this :stuck_out_tongue_closed_eyes:

-Fun fact: `hyper-background` was boilerplated and written in 2 hours.
+Fun fact: We boilerplated and wrote `hyper-background` in 2 hours.
 And it worked perfectly the first time.

 NOTE: This is a proof of concept right now and doesn't have a lot of features other than changing the background (yet).
-More features can be expected to arrive soon, as I wish to make this better.
+We expect more features to arrive soon, as I wish to make this better.

 ***Supports Windows, macOS and Linux.
 [If you have any issues, report them at the repository's issue tracker.](https://github.com/RSG-Group/hyper-background/issues)***